Western New York

-A number of county web sites offer good information on fishing in the area, including bait shops, guides, etc. A few examples are: Onondaga County; Oswego County; and Wayne County.
+A number of county web sites offer good information on fishing in the area, including bait shops, guides, etc. A few examples are: Onondaga County (fishonondagacounty.com); Oswego County (visitoswegocounty.com); and Wayne County (waynecountytourism.com).
 Oswego and Wayne counties also have a weekly fishing hotline on their web page as well.

-Oneida Lake: Walleye fishing continued to be challenging, but some anglers were getting them on blade baits fished in 20 to 25 feet of water, or trolling with stickbaits in 25 to 30 feet of water.
-Some walleye were also being taken shallow, 10 to 15 feet of water, on crankbaits or stickbaits.
-Smallmouth bass were being taken around the shoals on drop-shot rigs, tubes or live crayfish.
-Young of the year gizzard shad should be getting large enough for the bass to start feeding on them. so keep an eye out for surface feeding activity.
+Oneida Lake: Walleye fishing has improved a little, though it continued to be challenging.
+Anglers using blade baits in 20 to 25 feet of water, or trolling with stickbaits in 25 to 30 feet of water were getting some fish.
+A few walleye were also being taken shallow, in 10 to 15 feet of water, on crankbaits or stickbaits.
+Bass fishing has also been challenging over the last few weeks.
+Young of the year gizzard shad are now large enough for bass to start feeding on them, so keep an eye out for surface feeding activity.
 If you see some, cast into the area with top-water baits, lipless crankbaits, chatterbaits or swimbaits.
-It can provide some exciting fishing.
+It can provide for some exciting fishing.

 Remember, the bridge to Leto Island is closed, and there are mandatory PFD zones on the river.